tterb/Hyde/README.md

 # Description

 **Hyde** is an [Electron](http://electron.atom.io)-based markdown editor that aims to improve the accessibility of [Jekyll](https://jekyllrb.com) as a blogging platform for developers and non-developers, alike.
 As many users already know, [Jekyll](https://jekyllrb.com) holds many benefits over other blogging platforms.
-Though, it appears that many potential users outside of the developer community are initially intimidated by the foreign Markdown used to compose and format blog posts.
+Though, it appears that many potential users outside of the developer community are initially intimidated by the Markdown syntax used to compose and format blog posts.
-**Hyde** aims to counter this issue by providing an approachable modular interface, capable of offering the familiar toolbars and live-preview of a word-processor or the simplicity of a minimalistic editor.
+**Hyde** aims to counter this issue by providing an approachable modular interface, capable of offering the same familiar toolbars and live-preview that you would find in a typical word-processor or the simplicity and streamlined workflow of a minimalistic text editor.

 <br>
 <p align="center">